This lesson is still being designed and assembled (Pre-Alpha version)

 Teaching: 0 min

-Exercises: 0 minQuestions
+Exercises: 0 min

-What is deep learning?
+• What is deep learning?

-What are the top deep learning algorithms?
+• What are the top deep learning algorithms?

-What are the differences between Artificial Intelligence (AI) vs Machine Learning (ML) and Deep Learning (DL)?
+• What are the differences between Artificial Intelligence (AI) vs Machine Learning (ML) and Deep Learning (DL)?

 Objectives

-Learning general concepts of machine learning, deep learning and their relationship with artificial intelligence.
+• Learning general concepts of machine learning, deep learning and their relationship with artificial intelligence.

-Diving deeper into deep learning concepts and algorithms and the tools necessary.
+• Diving deeper into deep learning concepts and algorithms and the tools necessary.

-Artificial Intelligence, Machine Learning, and Deep Learning
+Introduction: Artificial Intelligence, Machine Learning, and Deep Learning

-Artificial intelligence (AI) has recently gained a lot of popularity; many technologies containing AI have been deployed, which have tremendously improved our lives.
-In this episode, we will attempt to explain what AI is and clarify the difference between AI, machine learning (ML), and deep learning (DL).
-These three items are closely related, but they are not fully identical and interchangeable.
+In this episode, we will attempt clarify the difference between artifical intelligence (AI), machine learning (ML), and deep learning (DL).
+These three items are closely related, but they are not fully identical or interchangeable.

 Artificial Intelligence

-The English Oxford Dictionary gives the following definition for AI:
+The Oxford English Dictionary gives the following definition for AI:

 Machine Learning